New Viral Marketing Tool!

 For instance, an individual can post photographs of their iPod on Flickr and file it under the tag "iPod."
 These images are now not only visible under the individual user's iPod tag but also under the community iPod tag that displays all images consumers are generating and filing under the keyword.
 Right now Flickr has more than 3,500 photos that are labeled "iPod."

 Tagging is catching on because it is a natural complement to search.
 Type the word "blogs" into Google and it can't tell if you are searching for information about how to launch a blog, how to read blogs, or just what.
 Large and small sites alike are already getting on to the folksonomy train.
 They are rolling out tag-like structures to help users more easily locate content that's relevant to them.

 Although tags are far from perfect, marketers should, nevertheless, be using them to keep a finger on the pulse of the American public.
 Start subscribing to RSS feeds to monitor how consumers are tagging information related to your product, service, company or space.
 These are living focus groups that are available for free, 24/7.
 Folksonomy sites can be also be carefully used to unleash viral marketing campaigns - with a caveat.
 Marketers should be transparent in who they are, why they are posting the link/photos and avoid spamming the services.

-Have a question for Oliver?
-Ask or leave a comment below!
+Have a question for Oliver or want to leave a comment?